Computer-Programming-B/MadLibs/README.md

 ```
 6. Run the program.
 You should see output like:
 ```
-['Adjective Macdonald had a Noun, E-I-E-I-O\n', 'and on that Noun he had an Animal, E-I-E-I-O\n', 'with a Noise Noise here\n', 'and a Noise Noise there,\n', 'here a Noise, there a Noise,\n', 'everywhere a Noise Noise,\n', 'Adjective Macdonald had a Noun, E-I-E-I-O.\n', '\n']
+['ADJECTIVE Macdonald had a NOUN, E-I-E-I-O\n', 'and on that NOUN he had an ANIMAL, E-I-E-I-O\n', 'with a NOISE NOISE here\n', 'and a NOISE NOISE there,\n', 'here a NOISE, there a NOISE,\n', 'everywhere a NOISE NOISE,\n', 'ADJECTIVE Macdonald had a NOUN, E-I-E-I-O.\n', '\n']
 ```
 7. `madlibText` is a list.
 Each item in the list is a line from the text file.
 8. Now we need to add code to get user input for each part of speech.
 In the example text there are: